ThePhrozenKeep/D2MOO/doc/Coordinates.md

 ![Dimetric projection](assets/img/DimetricProjection.png)

+Note that in the `(Static|Dynamic)PathStrc` structures, both Game and Client coordinates are stored.
+The Client coordinates precision is in pixels, and the Game coordinates are stored as `Subtiles` for static paths, and `Fractional` for dynamic paths.

 ## Conversion functions

 | Coordinates A | Coordinates B            | A => B                                           | 1.10f ordinal  | B => A                                          | 1.10f ordinal  |